giorgia834/Java-Music-API/README.md

 exit;
 ```

-3. To store data about your songs within the music table in the musicapi database, use the following command:
+3. After you have created a music table, to store data within the table in the musicapi database, use the following command:

 ```sh
 INSERT INTO musicapi.music (id, song, artist, year, genre, description, duration_sec, bpm, energy, danceability)